usethesource/rascal-website/docs/Recipes/Languages/Exp/Concrete/NoLayout/index.md

 Notes:

-* ❶  Defines a lexical syntax rule for IntegerLiterals; they consist of one or more digits.
+* ❶  Defines a lexical syntax rule for IntegerLiterals; They consist of one or more digits.
 * ❷  Defines the alternatives for Exp.
 The keyword `start` means that this is a start symbol of the grammar.
 * ❸  Defines alternative #1: an `IntegerLiteral`.
 * ❹  Defines alternative #2: parentheses.
 The `|` says that this alternative has the same priority as the previous one.